 - Maximum energy efficiency

-The UOP MX Sorbex™ process, our newest commercial Sorbex application, recovers Meta-xylene, used in the production of purified isophthalic acid (PIA), an intermediate in the production of polyester resins.
+The UOP MX Sorbex™ process recovers meta-xylene from mixed xylenes feedstocks.
+Meta-xylene is used in the production of purified isophthalic acid (PIA), an intermediate in the production of polyester resins.
 The most rapidly growing application for PIA is as co-polymer in polyethylene terephthalate (PET) resin bottles.

-As a replacement for the earlier HF-BF3 technology, all new meta-xylene capacity introduced since 1995 has utilized the UOP MX Sorbex technology.
-It has become the new industry standard due to its reduced environmental impact, inherent safety, and improved economics.
+The UOP MX Sorbex process has become the new industry standard for meta-xylene recovery due to its reduced environmental impact, inherent safety and improved economics compared to HF=BF3 extraction technology.

 The MX Sorbex process can be integrated into an existing UOP aromatics complex and offers several distinct advantages: